The tree packing conjecture for trees of almost linear maximum degree

-We begin with estimating the effect of the vertex of $G'_s$ embedded to $v$, conditioned on $H_{s-1}$.
-This is at most the effect of the entire embedding of $G'_s$.
+To begin with, we handle the first kind of loss event.
+Given $H_{s-1}$, suppose that $H_{s-1}$ is $(\alpha_{s-1},2\newD+3)$-quasirandom.
+Conditioning on $H_{s-1}$, the expected number of vertices of $X$ lost due to the first kind of loss event is at most the expected number of vertices of $X$ lost due to the entire embedding of $G'_s$.
 By linearity of expectation, this is

 which we can estimate by~\eqref{eq:A:probstar} with $k=1$; we see that this conditional expectation is at most